 - To be a subject expert who regularly updates their knowledge to stay 'current' in their subject. - Develop and maintain an academic extension and enrichment programme for the pupils in the department. - To create a well-ordered teaching environment in which pupils can thrive and explore their academic potential. - Guiding, supporting, mentoring, and assessing colleagues with a view to their professional development. - Take initial responsibility for the pastoral care and wellbeing of all department staff.
-Allocation of teaching and department duties and managing staff absences.

-- Ensure that staff performance is managed in a timely and appropriate manner consistent with the expectations of The Leys School. - Make effective use of all staffing resources, including ICT, and seek opportunities for collaboration and joint working with others beyond the department and beyond the School. - Monitoring of marking, record-keeping, communication, and implementation of Learning Support profiles across the department. - Chairing weekly department meetings, drawing up agendas and seeing that minutes are completed and shared with the Director of Studies. - Monitoring, implementing, and reviewing strategies to improve pupils' performance and progress across all year groups. - To ensure the best possible pupil experience, through the fulfilment of the School's responsibilities concerning pupils in respect of their admission, instruction, progress, and external examination. - Creation, marking, and moderation of internal and entry examinations. - Selecting, ordering, issuing, collecting, and stock-taking of textbooks and equipment. - Ensure that School equipment/facilities under the department's control are properly maintained by monitoring the fabric of the department and requesting improvement or repair where required.
+Allocation of teaching and department duties and managing staff absences. - Ensure that staff performance is managed in a timely and appropriate manner consistent with the expectations of The Leys School. - Make effective use of all staffing resources, including ICT, and seek opportunities for collaboration and joint working with others beyond • the department and beyond the School. - Monitoring of marking, record-keeping, communication, and implementation of Learning Support profiles across the department. • - Chairing weekly department meetings, drawing up agendas and seeing that minutes are completed and shared with the Director of • Studies. - Monitoring, implementing, and reviewing strategies to improve pupils' performance and progress across all year groups. - To ensure the best possible pupil experience, through the fulfilment of the School's responsibilities concerning pupils in respect of their admission, instruction, progress, and external examination. - Creation, marking, and moderation of internal and entry examinations. - Selecting, ordering, issuing, collecting, and stock-taking of textbooks and equipment. - Ensure that School equipment/facilities under the department's control are properly maintained by monitoring the fabric of the ٠ department and requesting improvement or repair where required. - Budgetary control: - Take responsibility for devolved budgets and comply with School financial regulations. - Manage income and expenditure in order to promote financial sustainability. - Ensure adherence by all Departmental members, with School Financial Regulations and other financial operating procedures and regulations.